Each year, thousands of people face serious injury and death because of defective products.

 Ex.)
 Certain medications or devices have serious adverse effects on a user’s health.

-Take a moment to consider your options, but know that our Kentucky liability attorneys at Minner Vines Moncus Injury Lawyers are ready to fight for you.
+Take a moment to consider your options, but know that our Kentucky liability attorneys at Minner Vines Injury Lawyers, PLLC are ready to fight for you.
 Contact us today at (859) 550-2900 for a FREE, no-obligation consultation.

-Let Minner Vines Moncus Injury Lawyers Take Care of You
+Let Minner Vines Injury Lawyers, PLLC Take Care of You

 Our comprehensive knowledge of product liability law combined with individualized attention to your case will lead to a successful claim for you.
 We will fight diligently to secure the compensation you need to begin the healing process.